apalache-mc/apalache/docs/src/idiomatic/index.md

 2. understood by verification engineers, and
 3. understood by automatic analysis tools such as the Apalache model checker.

-If you believe, that the above points are contradictory when put together, it is to some extent true.
+If you believe that the above points are contradictory when put together, it is to some extent true.
 TLA+ is an extremely general specification language.
 As a result, it is easy to write a short specification that leaves a human reader puzzled .
 It is even easier to write a (syntactically correct) specification that